-Foundation is notoriously the most difficult beauty product to shop for online – not only is there such a vast selection of products available online, but there are just so many factors to take into consideration.
-Because let’s face it, no one wants to be Oompa Loompa-orange, or have skin a different colour to their neck.
+Foundation is notoriously the most difficult beauty product to shop for online – not only is there such a vast selection of products available, but there are just so many factors to take into consideration.
+Because let’s face it, a foundation shade that doesn’t match your neck is not a good look.

 To make the process as painless as possible, check out our guide to finding your perfect foundation, no swatching required.

 Is your T-zone an oil slick by noon?
 Hell yes, then you’re gonna want to opt for a long-wear, mattifying foundation, and avoid oil-based ones (look for ‘aqua’ in the first few ingredients to make sure it’s water-based).
 Skin prone to dry, flaky patches?
 Reach for a hydrating and luminous formula – many will also contains added antioxidants and nutrients to improve moisture levels.
 And if your skin is blemish-prone?
 Choose light, mineral-based formulas which will be kind to skin.

 2. Identify your undertones